 Support congressional passage of policies to alleviate Brazil’s barriers to foreign airlines.
 Of the 100+ nations that have signed open skies agreements with the U.S., Brazil is one of only a handful that has not put it into effect.
 Approval of the agreement would significantly liberalize U.S.-Brazil air services for airlines, travelers, and shippers, and the U.S. and Brazilian economies would benefit from competitive pricing and more convenient service.

 Support congressional passage of the pending bill to establish a flexible workday.
 Brazil’s labor laws make it difficult to hire part-time employees, which results in lost opportunities to expand employment and hampers the sector’s ability to provide maximum customer service during peak demand.
+(Accomplished in 2017)

 Support Brazilian and U.S. governments’ pursuit of their 2007 presidential commitment toward an agreement addressing the issue of double taxation.